Our Biophilic Community

 Ben Holmes

-(Aged 20) Co-Founding Flourishing Youth, an online youth lead platform to support young people to find different educational and career pathways.
-Ben is studying Modern and Medieval Languages at Cambridge University.
-He is just completing his study abroad year in Spain and we are looking forward to him returning to Cambridge with his enthusiastic, warm and insightful support.
+Co-Founding Flourishing Youth, an online youth lead platform to support young people to find different educational and career pathways.
+Ben is studied Modern and Medieval Languages at Cambridge University.
+He is now a MFL teacher and school governor.

 Our Expert Support Team